Why Study Mathematics and Actuarial Science at Butler

 meteorology, and even music performance.

-- will pass multiple Society of Actuaries exams and complete
+- pass multiple Society of Actuaries exams and complete

 the SIA VEE requirements.

-- will intern at companies such as CNO Financial, AllState,
+- intern at companies such as CNO Financial, AllState, Hanover

-- will be prepared to become leaders in risk management,
+- be prepared to work in risk management, investment, banking,

 Education majors will be prepared to teach